 Do you see where I'm going with this?
 We can read between the white lines of the diamond here, to deduce that Kingman did not hit the ball in the gaps.
 He'd have more doubles.
 He did not hit deep fly ball outs--he's have more sacrifice flies.
 Dave Kingman either hit the ball way, way over the outfield wall, or, he pretty much struck out, or hit ultra-high pop-ups to the shortstop.

 You could say that Dave Kingman kind of played the game of baseball like an asshole.
 He loved those home runs.
-Or he realized that that's what he was best at, and went hog wild in cultivating his speciality.
+Or he realized that that's what he was best at, and went hog wild in cultivating his specialty.
 He was Candide in his own garden of dingers.

 But Bob Gainey is in the Hall of Fame for hockey, and he was a defensive forward.
-That was his speciality.
+That was his specialty.
 No one says that Bob Gainey played hockey like an asshole.
 I think it has to do with Kong's devotion to the home run.
 It was like it was his god.
 His religion.
 His reason for existing.
 He was a believer.
 He lived in service to hitting the ball over the wall.
 Sometimes.
 More often than most, by far.
 But with a whole lot of surrounding outs.

 But Dave Kingman did not care.
 The outs were worth it.
 Ten outs were worth a moonshot home run.
 Easily.
 Each and every time.